Limited spectators to be allowed at IPL matches | Sports-Games

 It will be the first time since 2019 when the IPL will be played in front of an audience.

-Last year, the league was played behind closed doors in the UAE while the first half of the 2021 edition was also played inside a strict bio-bubble.
+Last year, the lucrative league was played behind closed doors in the UAE while the first half of the 2021 edition was also played inside a strict bio-bubble across various venues in India.

-Although the league organisers did not specify the exact number of fans who would be let in but sources said their presence would be 50 per cent of the stadium capacity.
+Although the league organizers did not specify the exact number of fans who would be let in sources said their presence would be 50 percent of the stadium capacity.

 ''Fans can buy tickets starting September 16 for the remainder of the tournament on the official website www.iplt20.com.
-Tickets can also be purchased on PlatinumList.net,'' the league organisers said.
+Tickets can also be purchased on PlatinumList.net,'' the league organizers said.

+After the COVID-19 pandemic had brought the sporting world to a standstill last year, competitive cricket slowly resumed inside strict bio bubbles.

+The series between India and Australia from November last year to January was the first time that men's cricket witnessed spectators in-stadia since the coronavirus outbreak in March 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)